 The A. Scott Crossfield Aerospace Education Award (the Crossfield Award) is presented to recognize and reward aerospace education teachers for outstanding accomplishments in aerospace education and for possessing those honorable attributes we expect from American Teachers.

-Award Elements: Recipient will receive a cash stipend of $1500.00.
+The Recipient will receive a cash stipend.
 Details about presentation of the award will be announced with ample time to prepare.

 Nominees can be current classroom teachers from grades kindergarten through twelfth grade from any public, private, parochial or charter school.
 Nominees can also be teachers in a non-traditional teaching setting.
 The priority of the award is that nominees must either teach aerospace education as a subject or use aerospace education to enrich the teaching of traditional subjects.
 Although the Crossfield Award is an award presented to a teacher, the accomplishments of the nominee need not be limited to the year for which the award is given.
 The award recognizes dedicated and talented aerospace educators who:

 - Set high standards for students and demand excellence in performance.